 The successful completion of the fellowship will grant a Fellowship McMaster Certification.

 Qualifications for the program include:

 Recent graduates are required to submit an application form and comply with McMaster University Postgraduate Medical Education requirements for residents and fellows.

-Deadline for applications is by first week of January (6 months before the start date).
+The application deadline is November 30 each year.
 Under special circumstances, guidelines for the Heart Failure Fellowship application can be modified.

 The Heart Failure fellow will work with an outstanding faculty with stellar clinical and academic experience and expertise including: